 "This is an exciting time for CEAT Specialty as we increase our distribution footprint across North America and provide products that meet the needs of farming operations of all sizes," Mr. Tolani said in a statement.

-With a trend toward higher horsepower and capacity for both tractors and sprayers, CEAT said it has expanded its very high flexion (VHF) range of radial tires in that space to allow for increased tire loadability.
+With a trend toward higher horsepower and capacity for both tractors and sprayers, CEAT said it has expanded its very high flexion (VF) range of radial tires in that space to allow for increased tire loadability.

 The new chief executive also indicated the company continues work to expand capacity at its Ambernath, India, tire plant.